India Winterim Study Abroad

 The courses are taught through a combination of lectures given by University of Iowa professors and local NGO representatives, although most of the teaching/learning occurs outside of the traditional classroom.

 The winterim session at the University of Iowa typically runs during winter break between late December and mid January.
 Weather in India during this time tends to be mild and sunny, allowing the courses to visit a wide range of academic and cultural sites.
 Course credit typically transfers to most university programs.

 Excursions are a central part of the academic component of this program.
 Participants visit a variety of local NGO facilities (and engage with their clientele), hospitals, museums, temples, and other significant historical, cultural, and environmental sites.

-The unique learning opportunities of the INdIA Winterim course are only possible through the extraordinary contributions, understanding, and support of all of our collaborators and sponsors.
-Insight into the local culture, geography, and problems are all integral components of the course.
-The opportunities for students to work one-on-one with collaborators with years of experience in the field and in solving problems provides unique experiences rarely available in other learning situations.
+The unique learning opportunities of the India Winterim course are only possible through the extraordinary contributions, understanding, and support of all of our collaborators and sponsors.
+Insight into the local culture, geography, and social issues are all integral components of the course.
+The opportunities for students to work one-on-one with collaborators with field specific and problem-solving expertise provides unique experiences rarely available in other learning situations.
 Our partners include the following:

 - Aravind Eye Care Systems, a social organization committed to the elimination of needless blindness through comprehensive eye care services and Gates Award Winner for Global Health

 - Meenakshi Mission Hospital & Research Centre, a premier, regional healthcare provider and receiver of the social responsibility initiative of 2007 by the GE Modern Medical Award